CommandLineLabs/completegeek/docs/002-directories.md

 ```

 This is because we are in the vagrant user's home directory, which is at /home/vagrant.
 (The directory called "vagrant," which is inside the directory called "home.")

+In Unix when we refer to directories inside other directories, we separate them with a slash ("/").
+So "`/home/vagrant`" means the vagrant directory inside the home directory.
+(This is the opposite of Windows, which separates directories with the backslash ("\\").)

 Now let's make a directory.
 (From here on most of the examples will be Multipass, because that's what I primarily use.)